 An assessment of the first 170 throat-cancer patients treated with transoral robotic surgery followed by risk-adapted adjuvant therapy at Providence Cancer Institute offers compelling evidence in favor of this new treatment approach.

 Traditionally, oropharynx cancers have been treated with seven weeks of high-dose radiation plus high-dose chemotherapy.
-However, since HPV-related oropharynx cancers generally have a better prognosis than HPV-negative oropharynx cancers (84 percent versus 57 percent three-year survival), some scientists have argued for less-aggressive treatment regimens to improve quality of life for patients with HPV-related cancers (read more).
-One less-aggressive approach is transoral robotic surgery, a minimally invasive technique for removing tumors through the mouth, without incisions.
-The experience of the Providence Head and Neck Cancer Program appears to support this approach.
+However, since HPV-related oropharynx cancers generally have a better prognosis than HPV-negative oropharynx cancers (84% versus 57% three-year survival), some scientists have argued for less aggressive treatment regimens to improve quality of life for patients with HPV-related cancers (read more).

-- Eliminate chemotherapy in about 40 percent of patients
+- Eliminate chemotherapy in about 40% of patients

-- Eliminate radiation therapy in about 20 percent of patients
+- Eliminate radiation therapy in about 20% of patients

 - Substantially deescalated radiation therapy in nearly all patients who required it

 Nearly all of the 170 patients followed had HPV-related cancers.
-Local and regional control in the group was 99 percent, and overall survival was greater than 90 percent.
-Other studies have shown significant improvement in overall quality of life, swallowing, taste and dry mouth, as well as much lower rates of feeding-tube dependence compared to patients who receive high-dose chemoradiation.
+Local and regional control in the group was 99%, and overall survival was greater than 90%.
+Other studies have shown significant improvement in overall quality of life, swallowing, taste and dry mouth, following the procedure.
+Additionally, researchers found much lower rates of feeding tube dependence compared to patients who receive higher doses of chemoradiation.

 The transoral robotic surgery program continues to evolve and expand at Providence Cancer Institute.